Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

-Since the aforementioned thermodynamic equilibrium may not be globally holonomic in the preferred variables, which are $P, \, T$ for the van der Waals model, the equilibrium equation cannot be globally solved in terms of the preferred variables in a direct way by simple quadratures.
-An effort of correcting this deficiency is precisely the celebrated Maxwell construction \cite{maxwell} in the equilibrium thermodynamics.
+Since the aforementioned thermodynamic equilibrium may not be globally holonomic in the preferred variables, which are $P, \, T$ for the van der Waals model, the equilibrium equation cannot be globally solved in a direct way by simple quadratures in terms of the preferred variables.
+An effort of correcting this deficiency is precisely the celebrated Maxwell construction \cite{maxwell} in the equilibrium thermodynamics for which the Maxwell equal-area law plays an important role.

 It turns out that the Maxwell construction is the same process as that of constructing the so called \emph{graph selector} out of non-holonomic Lagrangian (resp.
 Legendrian) submanifold in symplectic (resp. in contact) geometry and in dynamical systems.
 (See \cite{oh:jdg}, \cite{arnaud}, \cite{bernard-santos} and \cite{amorim-oh-santos} for example.)
 In Section \ref{sec:maxwell}, we relate the construction of a graph selector with Gibbs free energy $G = U + PV -TS$ as its thermodynamic potential to the relevant Maxwell construction and the phase transition of the isotherms with respect to the pressure-volume diagram (abbreviated as the $PV$-diagram).
 The outcome will be a construction of thermodynamic potential that is Lipschitz continuous but not differentiable across the \emph{Maxwell pressure} at which Maxwell equal area law holds.
 (See Theorem \ref{thm:maxwell-construction}.)